Ginzburg–Landau theory: Flux quantization

+Thus, the flux inside a hollow cylinder can only be a multiple of the magnetic flux quantum $\Phi_0=\pi\hbar c /e$.
+This phenomenon is known as flux quantization.

 Fluctuations

 The phase transition from the normal state is of second order for Type II superconductors, taking into account fluctuations, as demonstrated by Dasgupta and Halperin, while for Type I superconductors it is of first order, as demonstrated by Halperin, Lubensky and Ma.